This is a guest post from award-winning UK life insurance broker; Reassured.

 The biggest advantage of decreasing life insurance is the cost.

-Like all life insurance types, the cost of monthly premiums is calculated based on a number of personal factors;
+Like all life insurance types, the cost of monthly premiums is calculated based on several personal factors:

 - Age (the older you are, the higher your premium)